TohirDev/repo-visib-change/README.md

-# This is project that changes visibility of repository.
+# This is project changes visibility of repository.

-# To do this go to https://github.com/settings/developers and got to Personal access token -> Tokens(classic)
+# To do this go to https://github.com/settings/developers and go to Personal access token -> Tokens(classic)

 # Then generate new token and copy it

-# Then go to website and paste you token to token input filed then enter you github username
+# Then go to website and paste your token to token input field then enter you github username

 # Finally, now you can change your visibility of your repo